 All applicants for the J.D. program, including international applicants, must register with CAS.
 This service provides a report that standardizes all undergraduate grades and lists the applicant's LSAT score.
 The report also includes writing samples from the LSAT, copies of all transcripts, and letters of recommendation that have been submitted.
 An application for admission will be considered only after the CAS report has been received.

 An applicant must submit a personal statement on any subject of importance that he or she feels will assist the Admissions Committee in its decision.
 It should be no more than two pages, double-spaced.
 Applicants may also submit an optional statement discussing characteristics and accomplishments they believe will contribute positively to the GW Law community and to the legal profession.

 Early Decision or Presidential Merit Scholarship Agreement

-Applicants who apply through either the binding Early Decision process or the Presidential merit Scholarship Program must complete and submit Binding Agreement along with their applications.
+Applicants who apply through either the binding Early Decision process or the Presidential Merit Scholarship Program must complete and submit a Binding Agreement along with their applications.

 At least one letter of recommendation must be submitted through the LSAC Letter of Recommendation/Evaluation Service.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.